davidjerleke/embla-carousel/README.md

 <details>
   <summary>
-    Grab the container node that holds the slides.
+    Get the container node that holds the slides.
   </summary>
   <hr>
   <div>